daniel-rmv/Loadlifter/README.md

      pip install -r requirements.txt
      ```

-3. **Overlay-Client ausführen**
+3. **Run the overlay client**
-   - Sicherstellen, dass auf dem Pi der MJPEG-Stream läuft (`python -m src.low_level.camera_bridge`).
+   - Make sure the MJPEG stream is running on the Pi (`python -m src.low_level.camera_bridge`).
-   - Overlay-Client starten und die Pi-IP einsetzen:
+   - Start the overlay client and enter the Pi IP:
      ```bash
      python -m src.visualization.overlay_client --pi <pi-ip>:5000
      ```
-   - Optional das Modell oder Parameter wie `--conf` (Konfidenz) oder `--fps` anpassen.
-Standardmodell liegt unter `models/best.pt`.
+   - Optionally adjust the model or parameters such as `--conf` (confidence) or `--fps`.
+The default model is located at `models/best.pt`.